AnyLog-co/documentation/high availability.md

 ## Configuring an Operator Node

-The example below enables 3 processes on the Operator node.
-These processes allow hosting the data and synchronization such that the data maintain on the operator is identical to the data maintained by a different operator that support the same cluster.
+The example below enables 3 processes on an Operator node.
+By enabling these processes on all Operators, the data
+will be synchronized among the Operators such that the local databases on each Operator maintain a complete data set and all the Operators supporting the cluster maintain identical data.

 | Command        | Functionality  |
 | ---------- | -------|